Does staying indoors mean you’re protected against harmful UV rays from the sun?

 Again, the answer is yes and no.

-The amount of UVA rays passing through windows depends upon the type of glass and the type of coating on the glass.
-The Skin Cancer Foundation says car windows let in more than 60% of UVA rays.
+The amount of UVA rays passing through windows depends upon the glass type and coating on the glass.
+For example, the Skin Cancer Foundation says car windows let in more than 60% of UVA rays.
 For buildings, recent advancements in window glass provided a glass that reduces UV transmissions to 20%.
-Some types of glass even protect against up to 99% of all UV light.
+Some types of glass protect against up to 99% of all UV light.
 However, they are not common in residential and commercial structures.

 Because the type of glass varies from one building and vehicle to another, protection from UVA rays while indoors depends on each individual’s situation.
-The American Academy of Dermatology says the amount of time a person spends in the car or working near windows significantly impacts the amount of UVA rays he receives.
+SkinCancer.org says the amount of time a person spends in the car or working near windows significantly impacts the amount of UVA rays he receives.

 Most Americans spend 80% of their days behind glass.
-Individuals most vulnerable to UVA rays through glass include anyone working near windows or in a vehicle for extended periods of time.
+Therefore, individuals most vulnerable to UVA rays through glass include anyone working near windows or in a vehicle for extended periods.
 The more time spent in either situation, the more necessary protective measures.

 Recommendations for those with excessive indoor UVA exposure:

-- Always wear a broad-spectrum sunscreen with SPF of 15 or higher.
+- Always wear a broad-spectrum sunscreen with an SPF of 15 or higher.